Hostile Work Environments, Harassment and Discrimination Claims by Employees

 The solution is often found in good, creative lawyering.
 An experienced attorney can try to put the employer on notice that these harassing behaviors are counterproductive and pose risks to employee and employer alike, such as increased absenteeism, lower productivity, morale problems, and even legal claims for workers' compensation benefits, unemployment benefits following a constructive discharge, and violation of civil rights.

-Unlawful Harassment, Discrimination, Retaliation against Employees
+Unlawful Harassment, Discrimination, Retaliation against Employees (and contract Employees)

 The protections are much clearer when an employee is subject to harassment, disparate treatment, or adverse employment action based on characteristics that have been given specific protection by federal or California state civil rights law, (such as race, age, gender, disability, sexual orientation, religion, and so on).
 A hostile work environment characterized by outrageous conduct or communications that relate to a protected civil right is recognized formally as a hostile work environment under federal and California law.
 Additionally, employees engaged in a “protected activity,” such as reporting labor violations to the California Labor Board or protesting civil rights violations to the employer, are legally protected from retaliation by the employer.